-- The Grand (B) Commercial Building: An educational property located in the Anwar of Dammam - Dammam Labor Housing: Two residential buildings for workers located in the port area of Dammam - Jubail Employees Residential Buildings: Four residential buildings located in three close areas in the north of Jubail - Khobar Labor Housing: A residential building for workers in Al-Thaqbah in Al-Khobar - Jeddah Office Tower: An administrative and office building located in the Zahra of Jeddah. - Sulay Warehouses Complex: A collection of walled warehouses located in Al-Sulay in Riyadh. - Khalidiya District Warehouses(1): Two warehouses located in the northern Khalidiya district of Dammam - Dammam Labor Housing (2): Three residential buildings in Al-Mina district in Dammam - Al-Khalidiyyah District Warehouses (2): A warehouse located in the Khalidiya district in Dammam. - Riyadh Al-Azizia Warehouses (2): A warehouse located in Al-Aziziya district in Riyadh. - AlSharq Logistics Complex: Warehouses located in Al- Sulay in Riyadh.

-- 11-1 The Fund charge depreciation on building over 40 years.
-The depreciation is charged on depreciable amount i.e., cost less residual value. - 11-2 All properties are registered in the name of the company "Derayah Real Estate Custody" ("the SPV"), except for the real estate secured by obtaining loans (see note 18).
-The SPV are holding these properties for beneficial ownership of the Fund and does not process any controlling interests or any stake in the real estate - 11-3 The Fund manager periodically reviews its investment properties to determine if there is any indication of impairment in assets value.
+- The Grand (B) Commercial Building: An educational property located in the Anwar of Dammam - Dammam Labor Housing: Two residential buildings for workers located in the port area of Dammam - Jubail Employees Residential Buildings: Four residential buildings located in three close areas in the north of Jubail - Khobar Labor Housing: A residential building for workers in Al-Thaqbah in Al-Khobar - Jeddah Office Tower: An administrative and office building located in the Zahra of Jeddah. - Sulay Warehouses Complex: A collection of walled warehouses located in Al-Sulay in Riyadh. - Khalidiya District Warehouses(1): Two warehouses located in the northern Khalidiya district of Dammam - Dammam Labor Housing (2): Three residential buildings in Al-Mina district in Dammam - Al-Khalidiyyah District Warehouses (2): A warehouse located in the Khalidiya district in Dammam. - Riyadh Al-Azizia Warehouses (2): A warehouse located in Al-Aziziya district in Riyadh. - AlSharq Logistics Complex: Warehouses located in Al- Sulay in Riyadh. - 11-1 The Fund charge depreciation on building over 40 years.
+Depreciation is calculated on a straight-line basis. - 11-2 All properties are registered in the name of the company "Derayah Real Estate Custody" ("the SPV"), except for the real estate secured by obtaining loans (see note 18).
+The SPV are holding these properties for beneficial ownership of the Fund and does not process any controlling interests or any stake in the real estate - 11-3 On July 31, 2023, Al-Sharq Warehouse Complex was sold for 158,139,535 riyals in accordance with contract No. (13-17-06-04-01-08-674) signed through Hefz Al-Daryah Real Estate Company. - 11-3 The Fund manager periodically reviews its investment properties to determine if there is any indication of impairment in assets value.
 An impairment loss is considered as the amount that exceeds the carrying value of the investment properties its recoverable value, which is higher than the fair value of the assets less the cost of sale and the value of its use.
-As of 31 December2022, Impairment provision has been reversed in amount of SR 4.5 million, and as of December 31, 2021, Part of the impairment recorded in previous years, amounting to 2.3 million Saudi riyals, was reversed.
+As of 31 December2023, Impairment provision has been reversed in amount of SR 15.7 million, and as of December 31, 2022, Part of the impairment recorded in previous years, amounting to 4.5 million Saudi rivals, was reversed.